About MCAS Beaufort

 The Civil Aeronautics Authority established Naval Air Station Beaufort on June 15, 1943.
 The facility was the home base for advanced training of anti-submarine patrols operating along the United States' Southeastern seaboard during World War II.
 Deactivated in 1946, the facility was reactivated as Marine Corps Auxiliary Airfield in 1955 and on March 1, 1960, the facility was redesignated Marine Corps Air Station Beaufort (MCAS Beaufort).
 On September 19, 1975, the airfield was named Merritt Field in honor of Ridge Springs, SC native Major General Lewie G. Merritt.
 The main portion of MCAS Beaufort remains the 3.9 million square yards of runways and taxiways of Merritt Field.
 The airfield has played a key role in national and worldwide training exercises and operations.

-MCAS Beaufort is the home of the Marine Corps’ Atlantic Coast fixed-wing, fighter-attached aircraft assets.
-Marine Aircraft Group 31 (MAG-31) is part of the 2nd Marine Aircraft Wing (MAW) headquartered at MCAS Cherry Point, NC and is currently comprised of six F/A-18 Squadrons, one F-35B training squadron, an aviation logistics squadron and a wing support detachment.
-The Hornet squadrons, also known as "gun squadrons," are VMFA-115, '122, '251, '312, as well as VMFA(AW)-224 and '533.
-MCAS Beaufort’s first F-35B Joint Strike Fighters, VMFAT-501, arrived in July 2014 and will eventually consist of 88 fighters representing one quarter of the Marine Corps’ entire new fleet of 340 F-35Bs.
-Marine Aviation Logistics Squadron 31 (MALS-31) provides aviation logistics support, guidance, planning and direction to MAG squadrons.
-Marine Wing Support Detachment 31 (MWSD-31) provides aviation ground support to enable a composite Marine Aircraft Group (MAG) and supporting or attached elements of the Marine Air Control Group (MACG) to conduct expeditionary operations.
+Nicknamed “Fightertown East,” MCAS Beaufort is the home of the Marine Corps’ Atlantic Coast fixed-wing, fighter-attack aircraft assets.
+Marine Aircraft Group 31 (MAG-31) is part of the 2nd Marine Aircraft Wing (MAW) headquartered at MCAS Cherry Point, N.C. and is currently comprised of four F/A-18 Hornet Squadrons, two F-35B Lightning II training squadrons, an aviation logistics squadron, and a wing support detachment.
+The Hornet squadrons are VMFA-115, '312, as well as VMFA(AW)-224 and '533.
+MCAS Beaufort is home to two F-35B training squadrons: VMFAT-501, The Warlords, and VMFAT-502, The Flying Nightmares.
+Marine Aviation Logistics Squadron 31 (MALS-31) which provides aviation logistics support, guidance, planning and direction to MAG-31 squadrons.
+Marine Wing Support Detachment 273 (MWSD-273) provides aviation ground support to enable a MAG and supporting elements of the Marine Air Control Group (MACG) to conduct expeditionary operations.

 MCAS Beaufort service members, their families and civilian employees number nearly 13,000 and have long been an integral part of the Lowcountry community.
-They are pleased to call the greater Beaufort area "home."
+They are proud to call the greater Beaufort area home.